-In chapter three of our series, we’re tackling something that isn’t exactly glamorous or fun, but nevertheless a problem for men and women alike: acne scars.
-Kerry Benjamin, founder of the StackedSkincare Spa in Los Angeles, tells us that there are two different types of acne scars: atrophic and hypertrophic.
-Then, there’s a skin deformity that many people think is an acne scar but is actually just discoloration of the skin.
+In this chapter of Skincare SparkNotes, we’re tackling something that isn’t exactly glamorous or fun, but nevertheless a problem for men and women alike: acne scars.
+Kerry Benjamin, founder of the StackedSkincare, tells us that there are two different types of acne scars: atrophic and hypertrophic.
+Then, there’s a skin deformity that many people think is an acne scar but is actually a discoloration of the skin.
 Needless to say, we’d certainly like to live without all three, but it’s important to take the right steps to make them each a thing of the past.
 So let’s get started, shall we?

 “Indented acne scars occur when the skin doesn’t produce enough collagen while your blemishes are healing.
 To treat these scars, you need to focus on revving up collagen production,” says Benjamin.
-She explains that these types of scars come in varying shapes and sizes: boxcar scars (round or oval with steep vertical sides), icepick scars (deep, very narrow scars that extend into the dermis), and rolling scars (broad depressions with sloping edges—not as deep as icepick or boxcar scars).
+She explains that these types of scars come in varying shapes and sizes: boxcar scars (round or oval with steep vertical sides), ice-pick scars (deep, very narrow scars that extend into the dermis), and rolling scars (broad depressions with sloping edges—not as deep as ice-pick or boxcar scars).

 So how do you treat these problematic marks?
 Says Benjamin, “Dermatologists use topical steroids or steroid injections to treat this kind of scarring.
-But, unfortunately, hypertrophic or keloid scars are particularly prone to recur even after apparently successful treatment.”
+But, unfortunately, hypertrophic or keloid scars are particularly prone to recur even after an apparently successful treatment.”

+As mentioned above, some acne aftermath isn’t technically a scar but rather dark spots within the skin’s tissue.
 “Some people confuse hyperpigmentation with scarring, but they are actually different things,” says Benjamin.
 “Acne scarring results in either raised or depressed skin, making the skin texture uneven.
-Acne can also leave behind PIH, or post-inflammatory hyperpigmentation, which are the brownish red spots left behind from the lesion due to inflammation from the acne.
+Acne can also leave behind PIH, or post-inflammatory hyperpigmentation, which are the brownish-red spots left behind from the lesion due to inflammation from the acne.
 This is technically not a scar.”